tohhongxiang123/Blog/notes/Algorithm Design and Analysis/Greedy Algorithms/Prim's Algorithm.md

 # Prim's Algorithm for Minimum Spanning Tree

-A minimum spanning tree is a connected, acyclic subgraph containing all the vertices of a graph with a minimum weight.
+A minimum spanning tree is a connected, acyclic subgraph containing **all the vertices of a graph** with a **minimum summed edge weight**.
 The weight of a tree refers to the sum of the weights of all the edges in the tree.

 # Main Idea of Prim's Algorithm